 For the ratios of $M_n/M_p$, the windows are set from 11 to 16~MeV for $^{10}$Be, $^{10}$C, $^{11}$C, and from 15 to 20~MeV for $^{12}$C, $^{15}$C, $^{16}$C. The windows are fixed from 15 to 20~MeV for the ratio of $M_{n}Q_p/M_pQ_n$ for all cases.
 Then we calculate the differences between results at the largest and the second largest $N_{\max}$ at different $\hbar\Omega$ values in this window.
-Finally, the computed result at the largest $N_{\max}$ corresponding to the minimum of this difference is selected as our final result, while the maximum of this difference is treated as part of the uncertainty $\Delta$1.
-The second part of our uncertainty, $\Delta2$, is from the magnitude of the difference between the results from the largest $N_{\max}$ in the selected $\hbar\Omega$ window.
+Finally, the computed result at the largest $N_{\max}$ corresponding to the minimum of this difference is selected as our final result, while the maximum of this difference is treated as the first part of the uncertainty $\Delta$1.
+The second part of our uncertainty, $\Delta2$, is from the magnitude of the difference between the minimum and maximum of results from the largest $N_{\max}$ in the selected $\hbar\Omega$ window.
 We adopt the sum of uncertainties of converged ratios, $\Delta1 + \Delta2$, as the total uncertainty.
-Taking experimental and theoretical uncertainties into consideration, we show that the theoretical predictions (denoted by Thy) of $M_n/M_p$ are in reasonable agreement with experimental data in Table~\ref{tab:Res}.
+Taking experimental and theoretical uncertainties into consideration, we show that the theoretical predictions (denoted by con) of $M_n/M_p$ are in reasonable agreement with experimental data in Table~\ref{tab:Res}.